 The SMBus Stop bit is defined as a transition of the SMBus data line from a logic '0' state to a logic '1' state, while the SMBus clock line is in a logic '1' state.
-When the PAC195X detects an SMBus Stop bit and it has been communicating with the SMBus protocol, it resets its client interface and prepares to receive further communications.
+When PAC1951/2/3/4 detects an SMBus Stop bit and it has been communicating with the SMBus protocol, it resets its client interface and prepares to receive further communications.